 Description of Contents

-The Letterbook of R. B. Jones, U.S. Consul at Tripoli, comprising 0.15 linear feet of documentation, spans from 1812 to 1820.
+The Letterbook of R. B. Jones, U.S. Consul at Tripoli, comprising 0.21 linear feet of documentation, spans from 1814 to 1819, with several additional letters spanning from 1812 to 1847.
 The letterbook and its associated loose correspondence pertain to Richard B. Jones' diplomatic work in Tripoli and American-Tripolitan relations in the era of the Barbary Wars.

 The letterbook, spanning the period of April 16, 1814-October 14, 1819, consists of copies of correspondence sent by U.S. Consul at Tripoli Richard B. Jones to correspondents including John Quincy Adams, Isaac Chauncey, Charles D. Coxe, William H. Crawford, Stephen Decatur, Richard S. Hackley, James Monroe, John Rosoni, William Shaler, James Sommerville, and Charles Stewart.

 Primary topics of the correspondence include: financial difficulties of maintaining a diplomatic post at Tripoli; negotiations and agreements between the U.S. and the Bashaw of Tripoli; the issue of Britain's claim to two ships, U.S. war prizes, anchored in Tripoli harbor; domestic and political incidents and rivalries of the Bashaw's family; Consul Jones' aid to Denmark in its negotiations with Tripoli; assault on Jones by slaves of "English renegade" Murat Rais; diplomatic issue of British consular protection for Murat Rais; Tripolitan quarantine measures against plague; objections to British merchant vessels entering Tripoli harbor while flying the U.S. flag; and requests by Jones to be relieved of his consulship.